Practices

 Higher customer satisfaction and better employee performance can act as an indicator of the effectiveness of the training courses reaching the desired learning objective.

-Employee engagement as a KPI should be considered as an important parameter as it quantifies the quality of employee training and enhances employee retention.
+Employee engagement as a KPI should be considered as an important parameter.
+As it quantifies the quality of employee training and enhances employee retention.
 To put it in simple words, the more people participate & complete the course, the more effective the training course will prove to be.

 Employee training KPI metrics can be used to identify problems and make improvements to the learning experience thereby creating value of training for both learners and the business.
 Remember, analyzing the impact of training not only facilitates better decision making, but it also results in better ROI.
 Evaluate these measurements to make the most out of your training – after all, there’s a lot of cost, time, and effort involved!